 Over the years I came across numerous instances where western medicine not only failed to cure the ailment, but caused considerable damage to the patient.
 One particularly sad case concerned the nephew of a colleague of mine, who was himself an eminent surgeon.
 His prematurely born nephew was administered 100% oxygen in the incubator.
 As a direct consequence, a month later the child was discovered to have developed retro-lental fibrosis a condition which made the child blind for life.

 The tragedies associated with the use of Hormone replacement therapy, increasing the incidence of breast, ovarian and uterine cancer is very well known.
-The large number of deaths, associated with drugs prescribed to treat pain, like Opren, Viox and Celebrex over the last 20 years is also well known.
+The large number of deaths, associated with drugs prescribed to treat pain, like Opren, Viox and Celebrex and narcotic drugs over the last 30 years is also well known.
 The increasing corruption and incompetence in the regulatory bodies like the Food & drugs administration (FDA), ensures that we can not be sure about the safety of any of the drugs prescribed today, even though they have ostensibly been adequately tested for safety and efficacy.